-Man shot on Memphis interstate
+Man walks into police precinct after being shot on I-40

 MEMPHIS, Tenn. — Memphis Police said a man was shot on Interstate 40 on Wednesday, forcing them to shut down the interstate while investigators looked for evidence.

 MPD said a man walked into the Appling Farms precinct and said he was shot at I-40 and Whitten Road.
-He was taken to Regional One Hospital in non-critical condition.

 The suspect vehicle is a gray hatchback with vanity tags, police said.